 This procedure only takes about 5-10 minutes, and you’ll be able to drive home afterward.
 We recommend you keep your feet up and stick to open-toed shoes for the rest of the day, but for the most part people can return to normal daily activities within 24 hours.

 By the time the anesthetic wears off, you should notice a significant improvement in your symptoms.
 If you continue to feel mild discomfort, intermittent icing and over-the-counter anti-inflammatories should be more than sufficient to handle it over the next several days.
 If pain persists or is severe, give us a call.

 If recurring ingrown toenails are a problem for you, we can also remove the corresponding portion of the nail bed and stop the growth of new nail tissue.
 This solves the problem permanently.

 Ingrown toenail prevention is a matter of a few proactive measures:

 There are certainly instances where you will be able to take care of an ingrown toenail at home, but remember that we are also available to provide professional treatment for the condition.
 As previously noted, if there is pus or redness that has started to spread, do not attempt to handle it on your own.
 Contact our Glen Allen, VA podiatrist office instead and have our medical specialists do it for you.

 You can reach Achilles Foot and Ankle Center by calling (804) 273-1717 and our staff will be glad to provide more information and answer any questions you might have.
+We offer same day appointments in Richmond VA.
+We also accept all insurance plans, including Medicare and Medicaid.
 If you prefer, you can schedule your appointment with our office online today.